Skip to content

 pipettin1.png

 Pipettin Bot is a liquid handling robot that is easy to use, fully open source, highly documented, modular in design, minimal in cost, highly hackable, and meant to integrate well with other lab automation projects.
-The robot can facilitate multiple laboratory tasks and can be programmed using a very nice web user interface.
+The robot can facilitate liquid handling tasks, and can be programmed using a very nice web user interface.

-One of the ideas behind this project is to create a robot that can allow more people to do more research with their time.
-In addition, the main benefit is that anyone can make or buy it, as it is accessible, and thus allows anyone who wants to independently study, build or modify the hardware to do so.
+One of the ideas behind this project is to create a robot that allows more people to do more research with their time, by lowering the entry barrier to automation on all fronts.
+The robot is fabricable, affordable, and adaptable, and free tech; thus allowing anyone to independently study, build, and modify its hardware and software.

-This project aims to make Pipettin Bot feasible and accessible to anyone who has to access to its documentation, which is free and open source.
-The docs are intended to be exhaustive, as we believe that insufficient documentation makes independent reproduction really hard.
-The idea is that, by making and using Pipettin Bot, you will be able to save time and resources, and become familiar with the whole project in small steps.
+This documentation aims to facilitate the process of using, building, and extending Pipettin Bot, and is also open source.
+The docs are intended to be exhaustive, because we believe that insufficient documentation makes independent reproduction really hard.
+By making and using Pipettin Bot, you will be able to save time and resources, becoming familiar with the whole project in small steps.

 Check out the short summary below to learn more about it. 🤖